willbryant/kitchen_sync/INSTALL.md

 To compile Kitchen Sync, you will need:
 * a C++14 compiler
 * CMake
-* OpenSSL library headers (except on macOS, where Apple's Common Crypto library is used instead)
 * PostgreSQL client library headers; and/or
 * MySQL or MariaDB client library headers